Sharp isoperimetric inequalities for infinite plane graphs with bounded vertex and face degrees: Introduction

 where the infima are taken over all finite nonempty subgraphs $S \subset G$ and $|\cdot|$ is the cardinality of the given set.
 Here it is also assumed that $F(S) \ne \emptyset$ for $\imath^{*} (G)$ and $\imath_\sigma^{*} (G)$.

-Isoperimetric constants have been studied extensively in graph theory, because they are related to many important properties of the structures and therefore have many applications.
+Isoperimetric constants have been studied extensively in graph theory, because they are related to many important properties of given structures and therefore have numerous applications.
 See for instance \cite{BKW, Moh89} and the references therein.
-The constants $\imath(G)$ and $\imath_\sigma (G)$ are the most common isoperimetric constants, because they can be defined for every type of graphs including non-planar graphs, disconnected graphs, and finite graphs (with some modification in the definition), and more importantly, because they have many applications to spectral theory on graphs, simple random walks, etc. For example, $\imath(G)$ and $\imath_\sigma (G)$ are used to bound the bottom of the spectrum of negative combinatorial Laplacian \cite{DK, Doz, DKarp, Fuj, Kel11, Kel17, KP11, KN, Moh88, Moh91}.
-These constants also appear on various settings \cite[and more]{ABH18, BKW, BMS, Bol, HJL, HP20, Hig, HS, Kel10, KM, LevPer, LP16, Moh89, Moh92, Moh02, Nic, Oh14, OS16, PRT, Woe98, Zuk}.
+The constants $\imath(G)$ and $\imath_\sigma (G)$ are the most common isoperimetric constants, because they can be defined for every type of graphs including non-planar graphs, disconnected graphs, and finite graphs (with some modification in the definition), and more importantly, because they have many applications in spectral theory on graphs, simple random walks, etc. For example, $\imath(G)$ and $\imath_\sigma (G)$ are used to bound the bottom of the spectrum of the negative combinatorial Laplacian \cite{DK, Doz, DKarp, Fuj, Kel11, Kel17, KP11, KN, Moh88, Moh91}.
+These constants also appear in various other contexts \cite{ABH18, BKW, BMS, Bol, HJL, HP20, Hig, HS, Kel10, KM, LevPer, LP16, Moh89, Moh92, Moh02, Nic, Oh14, OS16, PRT, Woe98, Zuk} (and more).
 For $\imath^*(G)$ and $\imath^*_\sigma (G)$, they are defined by imitating the isoperimetric constants on Riemannian manifolds, hence these constants logically make sense only for graphs embedded into 2-dimensional manifolds.
 The constants $\imath^*(G)$ or $\imath^*_\sigma (G)$ are found in \cite{Hig, HS, LPZ, Moh92, Oh15-2, OS16}, and positivity of these constants implies Gromov hyperbolicity of the graph, provided that face degrees are bounded \cite{Oh14, Oh15-2}.
 Note that $\imath^*(G)$ and $\imath^*_\sigma (G)$ are the \emph{duals} of $\imath(G)$ and $\imath_\sigma(G)$, respectively; i.e., we have $\imath (G) = \imath^* (G^*)$ and $\imath_\sigma (G) = \imath_\sigma^* (G^*)$, where $G^*$ is the dual graph of $G$.

 Now let us go back to the problem considered at the beginning, and suppose that $G$ is a $(p,q)$-regular graph with $p, q \geq 3$.
 If $1/p + 1/q > 1/2$, then $G$ is in fact a finite graph and a tessellation of the Riemann sphere, which is not what we are studying in this paper.
 Anyway in this case $G$ becomes one of the platonic solids; i.e., G is one of the tetrahedron, the octahedron, the icosahedron, the cube, or the dodecahedron (Figure~\ref{F:platonic}).